sebastienhobert/python/README.md

-Here you can find some Python exercices.
+Here you can find some simple Python code.
 Enjoy!